0xSero/partisia-docs/docs/pbc-fundamentals/gas/storage-gas-price.md

 # Storage gas price

-**Storage Cost:** The storage cost represents the gas required to store data on the blockchain.
+Storage gas price is its own segment, since the logic behind the gas and verification of the gas price is inherently not tied to any transaction.
+The storage cost represents the gas required to store data on the blockchain.
 It includes the cost of writing data to the blockchain's storage and maintaining its integrity over time.
+Any contract has an account balance that needs to stay positive to ensure that the contract is not deleted when getting a new transaction based on it not having paied its storage gas fees.

+If a contract turns negative on its gas balance.
+The account management plugin will at some point delete your contract if the balance is not positive or when the contract receives a new transaction the blockchain checks if the balance is negative and if so, the contract will be deleted before the transaction can hit the contract.
+You can see the exact pricing [here](gas.md#the-cost-for-using-the-blockchain).